-In the next episode of “The Road to Battlefield 4”, we’ll be taking a much closer look at exactly how Field Upgrades and the upgrade paths work, as well as revealing some of the all-new specializations we’re introducing in the game.
+In the next episode of “The Road to BF4”, we’ll be taking a much closer look at exactly how Field Upgrades and the upgrade paths work, as well as revealing some of the all-new specializations we’re introducing in Battlefield 4.

 Watching our fans play Battlefield 3 has taught us a lot about player behavior.
 As developers, we tend to play our games one way, while fans try a lot of interesting things that we never thought of.
 Take the antenna on Caspian Border, for example.
 After players had seen it fall once, we could see them using everything in their arsenal to try and bring it down themselves.
 It might sound like a simple example, but it was one of the factors that initially made us think about incorporating bigger player-triggered destruction in Battlefield 4 – and that in turn led us to the game-changing concept that is Levolution.